 Eating is supposed to raise your energy levels.
-Feeling a little drowsy after having your meal can be normal, but if you tend to frequently experience fatigue after meals, then it could be a matter of concern.
+Feeling a little drowsy after having a meal can be normal, but if you tend to frequently experience fatigue after meals, then it could be a matter of concern.
 This is extremely common in adrenal fatigue.
-We see countless people in our coaching program come in with this problem.
-It takes an experienced health practitioner to identify the root cause and to understand what is really behind fatigue after eating.
+We see countless count people in our coaching program come in with this problem.
+It takes an experienced health practitioner to identify the root cause and to understand what is really behind the fatigue after eating.

 In AFS, the various functions of the body, including digestion, slow down to ensure energy conservation and survival.
 This can lead to tiredness after eating.
 Some of the other factors for post-meal fatigue include inflammation; eating foods that are processed, rich in carbohydrates, and tryptophan; food sensitivities; having a large, high-fat meal; and the presence of health conditions such as diabetes, underactive thyroid, anemia, and sleep apnea.

 In our coaching program, identifying the root cause of post-meal fatigue and correcting the problem from its roots is essential.
 Once the root cause is identified, a plan can be formulated to help correct the problem.
 Eating a nutrient-rich adrenal fatigue diet, watching your blood sugar, and eating smaller meals can help.
-There are many other ways to resolve post-meal fatigue as well.
+There are many other solutions to resolving this problem.